How Hospitals Can Improve Crisis Management When Tragedy Strikes

 Hope for the best.
 Prepare for the worst.

-Few know the adage better than health care leaders who, in the wake of the nation’s worst mass shooting in history, remain increasingly focused on crisis and emergency preparedness.
+Few know the adage better than health care leaders who are increasingly focused on crisis and emergency preparedness.

-Which is why hospital responses to tragedies such as the one in Orlando, Florida, are studied in hindsight to glean best practices and lessons learned so that they might be applied in future circumstances.
+Which is why hospital responses to tragedies are studied in hindsight to glean best practices and lessons learned so that they might be applied in future circumstances.

 Doctors at the University of Michigan recently partnered with Taiwanese colleagues at Chang Gung Memorial Hospital for one such study that explored the response of Taiwan’s largest hospital to a 2015 incident that made international headlines: an amusement park fire that injured nearly 500 people, many severely.